h4ckyou/h4ckyou.github.io/posts/ctf/picoctf/writeup24.md

 Ok now we have everything needed but when we then choose `p` which solves the map we don't break out of the loop?
 ![image](https://github.com/h4ckyou/h4ckyou.github.io/assets/127159644/7b658d8d-bbbf-4e8a-9b3b-49859600f762)

-We can see that it rather increments our live value
+We can see that it rather increments our live value to 7?

 How do we avoid this and instead get the flag?